Harvey Miguel Robinson

 Harvey Miguel Robinson (born December 6, 1974) is an American serial killer currently imprisoned on death row in Pennsylvania.
-He was 18 when he committed his violent spree, killing three and injuring two.
+He was 17 when he committed his violent spree, killing three and injuring two.

-Background
+Early life

-Robinson's father was an alcoholic who physically and emotionally abused Robinson's mother and she eventually left the family.
-His father was later incarcerated for beating his mistress to death.
+Robinson was born on December 6, 1974, in Allentown, Pennsylvania.
+His father was an alcoholic musician from Pottstown, Pennsylvania, who physically and emotionally abused Robinson's mother, who eventually left the family.
+His father was later incarcerated for beating his 27-year-old mistress, Marlene E. Perez, to death.
+Perez was so brutally beaten that she was nearly unrecognizable, according to police reports.

+Robinson was first arrested at the age of nine.
+In school, he exhibited traits of severe conduct disorder, including threats and outbursts, which intensified as he aged.

 Crimes

 Robinson's rape and murder victims were: